auto.master(5) — Linux manual page

 multi-mounts that have bind mounts the bind mount

-will have the same properties as its parent which
+will have the same properties as its parent which is

-itself an (unwanted) automount trigger.
-This op‐
+(unwanted) automount trigger.
+This option is an

-used in the master map only.
+master map only.

 -r, --random-multimount-selection